Republic of Ireland Golf Tours

 With blind shots from the tees, approach shots over massive dunes, drops in fairway height, and some tricky reads on the greens, you’ll be in much better shape having someone help with the lines and club selection.

 Make no mistake - this is a fantastic experience set in staggering natural beauty.
-Sitting on Liscannor Bay, bordered by the Atlantic Ocean and with the Inagh River estuary to the north, it is one of golf’s very finest locations.
+Sitting on Liscannor Bay, bordered by the Atlantic Ocean and with the Inagh river estuary to the north, it is one of golf’s very finest locations.

 -